dlsc-software-consulting-gmbh/WorkbenchFX/README.md

     .build(); // The build call finishes and returns the workbench
 ```

-Notes:
+Note:
 - The result of the `build()` call is a `Control` which can be set in a scene.
 - It is also possible to use the default constructor `new Workbench()` and add the `WorkbenchModules` and features afterwards.
 But it is recommended to use the builder pattern, since it is much easier to create the `Workbench`.
-The default constructor comes in use when the API is used with `Scenebuilder`.
+The default constructor comes in use when the API is used with `SceneBuilder`.

 ## Module Lifecycle
 The full documentation about the module lifecycle can be found in the subdirectory *docs/index.adoc#workbenchmodule-lifecycle*